- This event has passed.

 Sponsored by Learning Ally

 “Audiobooks are cheating.”
 These are words that we hear so often when it comes to providing struggling readers with the crucial tools they need to access grade level content and curriculum.
-In this edWebinar, Terrie Noland, National Director, Educator Engagement, Learning Ally, will debunk popular myths of audiobooks related to academic success.
-Join her for an exploration of these topics:
+In this edWebinar, Terrie Noland, National Director, Educator Engagement, Learning Ally, debunks popular myths of audiobooks related to academic success.
+Watch an exploration of these topics:

 - What does cheating really mean?